SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>Transpiling</h3>

+A preprocessor most typically takes some input and transforms it into some output, often for further use of compilers.
+While preprocessors generally don't transform the language, sometimes transpilers are called preprocessors, e.g. in the case of sass.
 Babel is a transpiler that transpiles{{c1::newer JS (e.g. ES 2017, ES 2020) to older JS (e.g. ES5)}}

 <h3>Language CLI</h3>